To what extent does a home’s influence affect the religious convictions and practices of children as they mature?

-Almost none, say some modern scientists, who now are alleging that the most significant influence in the child’s religious life is the “God gene.”
-This is the notion that one’s religious inclination is grounded in heredity, and that, in reality, a person can do little to alter this “urge,” or lack of it.
+Some are alleging that the most significant influence on a child’s religious life is the so-called “God gene.”
+This idea asserts that our religious inclination is in our heredity.
+Presumably, we can do little to alter this urge to be religious or the lack thereof.

 If such were the case, this question would seem appropriate.
 Why do atheists spend so much energy, time, and money attempting to destroy the faith of believers?

-In his writings Paine had not a solitary good word to say regarding his mother.
-Is it not highly probable that there was a cause-and-effect relationship there?
-As the twig is bent — usually, so grows the tree.
+In his writings, Paine had not a solitary good word to say about his mother.
+Is it not highly probable that there was a cause-and-effect relationship?
+As the twig is bent — usually — so grows the tree.

 Incidentally, Paine’s professional life was punctuated with corruption and scandal.
 He was dismissed from various offices on several occasions for unethical conduct.